Research centres and institutes

 The Sainsbury Wellcome Centre is funded through partnership between Wellcome and the Gatsby Foundation.
 The Centre focuses on furthering our understanding of neural circuits in the brain.

 The MSD-Wellcome Trust Hilleman Laboratories

-The MSD-Wellcome Trust Hilleman Laboratories are funded through partnership between Wellcome and Merck Sharp and Dohme Corp, is a not-for-profit vaccine research and development initiative based in India.
-Hilleman laboratories complete research into affordable vaccines to combat disease in low income countries.
+The MSD-Wellcome Trust Hilleman Laboratories, funded through a partnership between Wellcome and Merck Sharp & Dohme Corp, is a not-for-profit vaccine research and development initiative based in India.
+Hilleman laboratories complete research into affordable vaccines to combat disease in low-income countries.